-The average recovery for Dr. Howard's patients is approximately one to two weeks.
+The average recovery for Dr. Howard's patients is approximately one to two weeks (Patients who use nicotine products, including vaping, can expect a significant longer recovery).
 Some patients are able to drive after only a few days and have been known to take excursions out of the house with simple sunglasses, a hat, and maybe a scarf.
 Dr. Paul Howard is one of the first plastic surgeons to offer this minimum incision facelift for over 15 years.

 Most patients experience very little pain; often stating they only needed the pain medications for the first night after surgery.
 A majority of Dr. Howard's facelift patients report switching to Tylenol on the second or third day following their procedure if they experience any discomfort.